sceoul/sceoul/README.md

-we are going to need a lot of peanut butter and butter! i love putting peanut butter on my peanut butter. the alamo! does anyone remember the alamo? i'm sorry, i don't remember. perhaps none of us do. hey is that jon?
+we are going to need a lot of peanut butter and butter! i love putting butter on my peanut butter. the alamo! does anyone remember the alamo? i'm sorry, i don't remember. perhaps none of us do. hey is that jon?